Virginia Tech® home

 A: Students are expected to dress business casual while in the office/in their given workspace.
 Students should also be prepared to dress in business professional attire for the final project presentations and research symposiums at the end of the program.

-A: Students will be hosted and mentored either by faculty and staff at Virginia Tech’s Health Sciences and Technology campus in Roanoke, VA or at the University of Virginia located in Charlottesville, VA.
-For more details about the mentors at each site, please visit our mentor bio page
+A: Students will be hosted and mentored by faculty and staff at Virginia Tech’s Health Sciences and Technology campus in Roanoke, VA.
+Professional development mentors may include faculty and staff members from external institutions.
+For more details about mentors, please visit our mentor bio page

-A: CUBE 2024 is currently funded by the National Institutes of Health's (NIH) NIDA/NIAAA institutes under award number 1R25DA058482-01, AbbVie, as well as by Virginia Tech’s College of Science, and UVA’s Department of Public Health Sciences’ Division of Biostatistics.
+A: CUBE 2025 is currently funded by the National Institutes of Health's (NIH) NIDA/NIAAA institutes under award number R25DA058482, AbbVie, and Virginia Tech’s College of Science.

-A: Students will each be assigned a collaborative project under the guidance of the Biostatistics Mentors and Collaborative Project Mentors at each site over the course of the program.
-Before the start of the program, the Biostatistics Mentors and Collaborative Projects Mentors at each site will meet to evaluate the feasibility of projects to be completed in 8 weeks, and to assign participants to their collaborative projects.
-Participants at each site will work either individually or in groups of two, depending on the scope and size of the project.
+A: Students will each be assigned a collaborative project under the guidance of the Biostatistics Mentors and Collaborative Project Mentors over the course of the program.
+Before the start of the program, the Biostatistics Mentors and Collaborative Projects Mentors will meet to evaluate the feasibility of projects to be completed in 8 weeks, and to assign participants to their collaborative projects.
+Students will work either individually or in groups of two, depending on the scope and size of the project.

 Through this project, participants will use the knowledge gained in the other three pillars of the program (Introductory Biostatistics, Introductory R Programming, Professional Development) to navigate the steps of the research cycle.
 Please refer to our Past CUBE Projects for details on projects from previous years of CUBE.
 You can also find more information on CUBE's whereabouts on the CUBE News page.

-A: All CUBE students are paid via direct deposit over the span of the program, although payment schedules differ according to site due to University-specific regulations.
-At the Virginia Tech site, students are paid in three equal installments of $1600.
-Students at the University of Virginia site are paid on a biweekly basis, with roughly 4 payments of $1200.
-Note that this may be subject to change from year to year.
+A: All CUBE students are paid via direct deposit over the span of the program.
+In previous years, students were paid in three equal installments of $1600, noting that the payment schedule may be subject to change from year to year.